datatheorem/TrustKit/docs/getting-started.md

 ### Dynamic Linking

-For Apps targeting iOS 8+ or OS X, TrustKit can be dynamically linked, which allows deploying SSL pinning without having to modify the App's source code:
+For Apps targeting iOS 8+ or OS X, TrustKit can be dynamically linked, which allows deploying SSL pinning without having to modify the App's source code.

 1. Drag and drop the TrustKit Xcode project file in your project: